A research study suggests that highly intelligent people like to be alone.

 How intelligence, population density, and friendship affect modern happiness

 The researchers came to their conclusion after analyzing survey responses from 15,197 people between the ages of 18 and 28.
-They got their data as part of the National Longitudinal Study of Adolescent Health, a survey which measures life satisfaction, intelligence and health.
+They got their data as part of the National Longitudinal Study of Adolescent Health, a survey that measures life satisfaction, intelligence, and health.

 One of their key findings was reported by Inverse: “Analysis of this data revealed that being around dense crowds of people typically leads to unhappiness, while socializing with friends typically leads to happiness – that is, unless the person in question is highly intelligent.”

-That’s right: socializing with friends results in increasing levels of happiness unless you’re a really smart person.
+That’s right: for most people, socializing with friends results in increasing levels of happiness.
+Unless you’re a really smart person.

 The “savanna theory of happiness”

 The authors explain their findings by referring to the “savanna theory of happiness.”